 “Webb will open up the opportunity to observe these very distant host galaxies for the first time,” said Ms. Marshall, who conducted her research at the ARC Centre of Excellence in All Sky Astrophysics in 3 Dimensions (ASTRO 3D).

 “That can help us answer questions like: How can black holes grow so big so fast?
-Is there a relationship between the mass of the galaxy and the mass of the black hole, like we see in the nearby universe?”
+Is there a relationship between the galaxy’s mass and the black hole’s mass, like we see in the nearby universe?”

 Although quasars are known to reside at the centers of galaxies, it has been difficult to tell what those galaxies are like and how they compare to galaxies without quasars.